Blackheads! Possibly the most annoying skin condition there is based on sheer stubborn-ness!

-Squeezing them is a way to get rid of them instantly, and when that pore fills up again it will be softer and much easier to treat.
+Squeezing them is a way to get rid of them instantly, and if/when that pore fills up again it will be softer and much easier to treat.
+Because you'll be dissolving them with the right exfoliation, this will help the process along.

 It's like pushing the reset button on the plug - it's always going to be easier to treat one that's soft and newly formed, rather than one that's been around for a while and really 'settled' in.